≡ Menu

 And just when…

-Which, when you think about it, actually makes a lot of sense considering the fact that they “evolved” while living in the marshy areas in and around Catahoula lake, Louisiana.
+You think you’ve discovered all the unique “quirks” about the Catahoula Leopard dog; that’s usually when you find out they have “webbed” toes!
+It makes a lot of sense when you think about it, considering that they “evolved” while living in the marshy areas in and around Catahoula Lake, Louisiana.

 Catahoula Leopard Dog Temperament

-Now, you might think that a hard working dog that “evolved” from the swamp and whose original “duty” was to help herd wild hogs and cattle for slaughter might not be the “type” of dog you’d like to have around the house!
+Now, you might think that a hard-working dog that “evolved” from the swamp and whose original “duty” was to help herd wild hogs and cattle for slaughter might not be the “type” of dog you’d like to have around the house!

 But the truth is…

-You see, most Catahoula’s are going to require quite a bit of exercise.
-So, you’re either going to need to provide him or her plenty of room to roam, or you’re going to need to treat him or her to plenty of walks around the neighborhood.
+Catahoula “Hot Dogs” are great companion animals and perfect pets for those willing to keep their Catahoula busy.
+You see, most Catahoulas will require quite a bit of exercise.
+So, you’re either going to need to provide them plenty of room to roam, or you’re going to need to treat them to plenty of walks around the neighborhood.

-Because the last thing…
+Because of the last thing…

 While also maintaining…

-A word of caution…
+A word of caution:

 Is the Catahoula Leopard Dog Breed Healthy?